 Trends in escrow and other title related fees are, to some extent, related to title insurance activity generated by our direct operations.
 Escrow and other title related fees were \$269.2 million and \$324.9 million for the third quarters of 2006 and 2005, respectively and \$810.8 million and \$868.4 million for the first nine months of 2006 and 2005, respectively.
-Escrow fees, which are more directly related to our direct operations than are other title related fees, decreased \$52.3 million, or 23.9%, in the third quarter of 2006 compared to the third quarter of 2005, and \$76.8 million, or 13.1%, in the first nine months of 2006 compared to the first nine months of 2005, consistent with the decrease in direct title premiums.
-Other title-related fees decreased \$3.5 million, or 3.3%, for the third quarter of 2006 compared to the third quarter of 2005 and increased \$19.2 million, or 6.8%, for the first nine months of 2006 compared to the first nine months of 2005, representing growth in the Canadian real estate market, including growth in our market share and the strength of the Canadian dollar, growth in other operations not directly related to title insurance, and acquisitions, including the acquisition of Service Link in August 2005.
+Escrow fees, which are more directly related to our direct operations than are other title related fees, decreased \$52.3 million, or 23.9%, in the third quarter of 2006 compared to the third quarter of 2005, consistent with the decrease in direct title premiums.
+Other title-related fees decreased \$3.5 million, or 3.3%, for the third quarter of 2006 compared to the first nine months of 2006 compared to the third quarter of 2006 compared to the first nine months of 2005 and increased \$19.2 million, or 6.8%, for the first nine months of 2006 compared to the first nine months of 2005, representing growth in the Canadian real estate market, including growth in our market share and the strength of the Canadian dollar, growth in other operations not directly related to title insurance, and acquisitions, including the acquisition of Service Link in August 2005.

 Interest and investment income levels are primarily a function of securities markets, interest rates and the amount of cash available for investment.
 Interest and investment income in the third quarter of 2006 was \$41.3 million, compared with \$29.0 million in the third quarter of 2005, an increase of \$12.3 million, or 42.3%.
-Interest and investment income in the first nine months of 2006 was \$115.7 million, compared with \$71.1 million in the first nine months of 2005.
+Interest and investment income in the first nine months of 2006 was \$115.7 million, compared with \$71.1 million in the first nine months of 2006 was \$115.7 million, compared with \$71.1 million in the first nine months of 2006 was \$115.7 million, compared with \$71.1 million in the first nine months of 2006 was \$115.7 million, compared with \$71.1 million in the first nine months of 2005.
 The increases are primarily due to increases in interest rates for cash and short-term investments, increases in earnings from the securities lending program, increases in average balances and yield rates for long-term fixed income assets, and, for the nine month periods, a special dividend paid on our holdings of Certegy Inc. common stock in the first quarter of 2006 before its merger with FIS.